 Pros & Cons

-I would definitely recommend Body-Solid Commercial Dip Station to basically everyone.
-Unless you are some hard-core calisthenic who would be rocketing on it up and down, you can’t go wrong with this one.
+I would definitely recommend Body-Solid Commercial Dip Station to basically everyone wanting to add to their home gym equipment.
+Unless you are some hard-core calisthenic who would be rocking on it up and down, you can’t go wrong with this one.
 While the price might seem high, in this case, you’ll definitely get what you pay for.